asagi4/comfyui-prompt-control/README.md

 ## SDXL

+The nodes do not treat SDXL models specially, but there are some utilities that enable SDXL specific functionality.

 You can use the function `SDXL(width height, target_width target_height, crop_w crop_h)` to set SDXL prompt parameters. `SDXL()` is equivalent to `SDXL(1024 1024, 1024 1024, 0 0)`

 To set the `clip_l` prompt, as with `CLIPTextEncodeSDXL`, use the function `CLIP_L(prompt text goes here)`.

 Things to note:
 - Multiple instances of `CLIP_L` are joined with a space.
 That is, `CLIP_L(foo)CLIP_L(bar)` is the same as `CLIP_L(foo bar)`
 - Using `BREAK` isn't supported in it; it'll just parse as the plain word BREAK.
 - similarly, `AND` inside `CLIP_L` does not do anything sensible; `CLIP_L(foo AND bar)` will parse as two prompts `CLIP_L(foo` and `bar)`
-- It has no effect on SD 1.5.
+- `CLIP_L` and `SDXL` have no effect on SD 1.5.
 - The rest of the prompt becomes the `clip_g` prompt.

-if there is no `CLIP_L`, the prompts will work as with `CLIPTextEncode`.
+- If there is no `CLIP_L` or `SDXL`, the prompts will work as with `CLIPTextEncode`.

 # Other syntax: